eth-easl/dandelion/README.md

 ## GPU engine library path
 `DANDELION_LIBRARY_PATH` overwrites the directory where the GPU engines will look for kernel libraries.
 If the variable is unset the engines will look in `machine_interface/tests/libs/`.

+## GPU Allocations
+To prevent memory leakage, GPU kernels are disallowed from calling `malloc()`.
+All the memory a kernel requires should be specified in the respective config file.